 Chaotic Good characters may appear strange to others because they do not abide by societal expectations to fit in.

-On the negative side, the actions of Chaotic Good characters can clash with other Good people.
+On the negative side, the actions of Chaotic Good characters can be at odds with other Good people.
 For example, a Chaotic Good character will not respect the success of Lawful Good people if that success was earned within a societal system that the Chaotic Good character believes is damaging to people.
-A Chaotic Good character may seek to bring down that system even if it negatively affects other Good people.
+A Chaotic Good character may seek to bring down that system even if it that will negatively affect other Good people.

-The rebellious path is a dangerous one.
-If the Chaotic Good character becomes so focused on toppling the system and authorities with a total disregard for the impact on others, they can change from Chaotic Good to Chaotic Neutral and eventually, if they become too anarchistic, Chaotic Evil.
+The rebellious path is a balancing act.
+If the Chaotic Good character becomes so focused on toppling the system and authorities with a total disregard for the impact on others, they can change from Chaotic Good to Chaotic Neutral and eventually, if they become too disorderly, Chaotic Evil.

 Other Chaotic Good characters are not so rebellious.
 They do not like rules and authority, however, they do not seek to change it.
 They are happy enough if the system just leaves them alone.
 The less they have to do with it, the better.
 This type of character may be a wandering bard who is completely free to travel the world spreading Good with their music.